 Through the undergrowth they went, squealing and running as fast as their little legs could take them.
 Their mother looked up, with tiny, suspicious eyes then put her head down and carried on munching … I had inadvertently disturbed a litter of wild boar piglets and they had dashed for cover further up the field.
 Fortunately I was separated from their mother by a fence, as I suspect she knew.
-Such are the delights of the Bowland Wild Boar Park, one of the many attractions of the Forest of Bowland, which is perhaps England's loveliest and most undiscovered Area of Outstanding Natural Beauty.
+Such are the delights of the Bowland Wild Boar Park, one of the many attractions of the Forest of Bowland in Lancashire, which is perhaps England's loveliest and most undiscovered Area of Outstanding Natural Beauty.

 It's larger than you might think – 300 square miles in all, stretching from the infamous Pendle Hill (scene of the Lancashire Witches’ cavortings) up to north of Lancaster and into Yorkshire near Settle, and for those who enjoy simple rural pleasures it's an absolute delight.
 There are plenty of places for fishing in the four main rivers, the Lune, Ribble, Hodder and Wyre – mainly game fishing including salmon, sea and brown trout and grayling – and birdwatchers are drawn by the lure of one of Britain’s rarest birds, the Hen Harrier, as well as the peregrine, merlin, stonechat and numerous others.
 I love the summer sound of the skylark as it swoops and swirls high above the flower-bedecked hay meadows and hills.